WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/reimagining-global-rwot9.md

 As the world globalizes, long-held understandings about the nature and role of government and the individual are being challenged.
 The concept of governance has been expanding to include the processes of decision-making of private and third sector actors, regional. international governments, and even individuals, working in coordination in hierarchical, market- and network-based organizational structures (Bevir 2012).
 Increasingly, our traditional systems of government and governance seem to be showing their limits in their ability to respond to the demands of this dynamic and evolving period of human activity.
 As the limits of traditional governance become apparent, new and more nuanced mechanisms are emerging, creating an opportunity for a more capable form of governance.
 Notable amongst these are public blockchains, which allow users to store and transfer financial assets and deploy and execute software without requiring permission from any authority.

-To govern is to make decisions, to aggregate and allocation resources in accordance with the needs of the governed.
+To govern is to make decisions, to aggregate and allocate resources in accordance with the needs of the governed.
 Mechanisms of governance often use the granting and revocation of access to resources - goods, services, information or access - to incentivize the subjects governed to behave in accordance with the laws, rules and norms deemed right and just by those establishing the system of governance.

 ## Personal self-governance